piqnt/planck.js/README.md

 - `b2` prefix is dropped from class names, for example `b2World` is now available as `planck.World`.
 - Method names are converted from UpperCamelCase to lowerCamelCase.
 - Definition classes/objects (BodyDef, FixtureDef, etc.) are replaced by inline JavaScript objects (`{}`).
-- Shapes are made immutable and are not cloned when used to create fixtures.
+- Shapes are considered immutable and are not cloned when used to create fixtures.
 - Listener classes are replaced with simple functions.
 - `World#on(eventName, listenerFn)` and `World#off(eventName, listenerFn)` are added to add and remove event listeners.
 Currently supported events are:
     - `'begin-contact'`